Calorique

 Is shopping (walking with cart) good for weight loss?

-Shopping (Walking with Cart) has a MET value of 2.3, which means it burns a moderate amount of calories.
-A 160-lb person burns about 167 calories per hour.
+Shopping (Walking with Cart) has a selected MET value of 2.3, which means it burns a moderate amount of calories.
+A 160-lb person burns about 175 calories per hour.
 While not the highest calorie-burning activity, consistency is key for weight loss.
 Regular shopping (walking with cart) combined with a calorie-controlled diet can contribute to gradual, healthy weight loss.

 How does body weight affect calories burned during shopping (walking with cart)?